 While restored Mustangs look great on the outside, they should look and feel even better on the inside.
-As you’re planning your Mustang restoration project, make sure that you don’t neglect fixing up the interior.
+As you’re planning your Mustang restoration project, make sure that you don’t neglect to fix up the interior.
 While it might take you a while to fully restore the interior, it will be well worth it in the end.

 Remove the Seats